cdegree/UnixNetworkProgramming/README.md

 for normal *.c compile it with gcc *.c -o *

-Because of multithread, compile the 4th Server.c with gcc Server.c -o Server -lpthread
+Because of multithread, compile the Server.c in 4 directory and in FileServerOne directory with gcc Server.c -o Server -lpthread

 Usage